-Specialists should also register with the General Dental Council scheme Life Long Learning: Recertification for the Dental Professions which has reciprocity for data collection provided that the format is matched with the proforma that can be accessed on the Council's website at www.gdc-uk.org.
-Specialists must satisfy these requirements for continuing professional development for continuing recognition when the scheme becomes mandatory.
+All specialists should record their continuing professional development and register with the General Dental Council scheme Life Long Learning: Recertification for the Dental Professions which has reciprocity for data collection provided that the format is matched with the proforma that can be accessed on the Council's website at www.gdc-uk.org.
+Specialists must satisfy these requirements of continuing professional development to ensure recertification for the Dentists Register.